Extra 11% OFF over £99 | Extra 14% OFF over £149

 Shop window lighting

 The shop window is usually the first point of contact with the customer and has a signalling effect through a dynamic interplay of light and shadow.
-Shop lighting can also play with the light colour here: Cool light colours >4,000 Kelvin convey freshness and dynamism, while warm light colours up to 3,000 Kelvin have a cosy effect and set the tone.
+Shop lighting can also play with the light colour here: Cool light colours >4,000 Kelvin convey freshness and dynamism, while warm light colours up to 3,000 Kelvin have a cosy effect and create a particularly tasty setting for cakes and pastries in the confectionery, for example.

-Track systems offer flexibility, as the luminaires can be positioned anywhere on a track.
-With track systems, a general distinction is made between low-voltage and high-voltage systems.
-In the high-voltage sector, a further distinction is made between single-phase busbars and multiple-phase busbars, e.g. 3-phase busbars.
+Track systems offer flexibility, as the lights can be placed anywhere on a track.
+With track systems, a general distinction is made between low-voltage systems and high-voltage systems.
+In the high-voltage sector, a further distinction is made between single-circuit tracks and multiple-circuit tracks, e.g. three-circuit tracks.

-The difference between single and multiple phases is that with the single-phase system, the lamps can only be switched on or off or dimmed together.
+The difference between single and multiple phases is that with the single-circuit track lighting system, the lamps can only be switched on or off or dimmed together.
 This system is more orientated towards the end customer.
-Spots, spotlights and tracks from the same manufacturer are used.
+Spots, track spotlights and tracks from the same manufacturer are used.

-3-phase systems offer the advantage of switching several spotlights differently and thus creating different scenarios.
-There can be cross-manufacturer compatibility here, for example with rail systems from Arcchio.
+Three-circuit track lighting systems offer the advantage of switching several spotlights differently and thus creating different scenarios.
+Cross-manufacturer compatibility is possible here, for example with rail systems from Arcchio.

 CRI/colour rendering

-• The colour rendering is given in Ra, followed by the Percentage of colour rendering compared to natural daylight.
-100 percent colour fidelity is currently only achieved with halogen lamps, but the light from high-quality LED shop lighting from Ra 80 already looks very natural.
+The colour rendering is given in Ra, followed by the percentage of colour rendering compared to natural daylight.
+100 percent colour fidelity is currently only achieved with halogen bulbs, but the light from high-quality LED shop lighting from Ra 80 already looks very natural.

 Legal regulations must be observed for shop lighting.
 The basic brightness in the shop must reach at least 300 lux, and even 500 lux in the checkout area.
 For reasons of customer convenience, certain areas can of course exceed the legal standards, for example in bookshops to make it easy for customers to browse through literature.